developomp/developomp-site/source/markdown/portfolio/developomp.com.md

 ## Limitations

-Since the site does not support server side rendering (SSR), the pages might be too slow to use for some weaker devices.
+Because all the work is done in the client-side, there is a possibility that the site is too slow to use for some users with outdated hardware especially for mobile users.

+Also, since the search operation also happens in the client-side, the client has to download every blog posts in the site for the search feature to work.
+This may be a issue for users with slow/limited access to the internet.